nvtkaszpir/3d-print/filament-usage/README.md

   fields on the top of the dashboard,
 - Adjust those to meet your needs such as spool size, filament diameter and density, on the right I've added some known example values for given spools.
-- Remember to change those values when you place a new spool.
+- Remember to change those values when you place a new spool
+- remember to save dashboard on changed parameters